 Good working conditions: Good working conditions are essential to good mental health and employers should provide employees with good working conditions, ensure they have a healthy work life balance and opportunities for development.
-This also ties in with the overriding theme of "good work" explored in the Taylor report (we discuss the Taylor report here).
+This also ties in with the overriding theme of "good work" explored in the Taylor report.

 Effective management: Employers should promote good people management practices to enable employees to have conversations about their health and wellbeing with line managers and supervisors.
 This is likely to require both training and support for managers and supervisors so they in turn can support staff and facilitate openness.